ForgeRock/exampleOAuth2Clients/iOS-AppAuth/README.md

     0. Setting AppAuth as a project dependency

-        Navigate to the project root (i.e. where `your-project-name.xcodeproj` is located) and create a `Cartfile` file; add the following line:
+        Navigate to the project root (that is, where `your-project-name.xcodeproj` is located) and create a `Cartfile` file; add the following line:

         > github "openid/AppAuth-iOS" "master"